We raised $15M to build the world's fastest neocloud.Read

 Let an agent do the wiring

 If you already have an agent with file-system access, hand it this prompt.
-It should update or create the global OpenCode config and replace the placeholder API key before starting OpenCode.
+It will update or create the global OpenCode config, wire the key from your environment, and start OpenCode.

 Configure OpenCode to use General Compute.